 Managed payments sellers

-If you’re a managed payments seller, we’ll automatically place PayPal as a payment method in your listings.
+If you’re a managed payments seller, we’ll automatically include PayPal as a payment method in your listings.
 When a buyer pays with PayPal, we'll send the funds to your checking account as part of the payout process, rather than the payment going to your PayPal account.
 For more information, read our article on how payouts work for managed payments.